 Second Date Questions

-As mentioned, there are levels in deep questions, and the question ideas listed here are a good launchpad in getting to know who your person is.
+As mentioned, there are levels in deep questions, and the question ideas listed here are a good launchpad for getting to know who your person is.

-It’s best not to hit someone with all of these questions at once!
+It’s best not to hit someone with all these questions simultaneously!
 Instead, take a quiet moment, start with a few, and listen to your person’s thoughts… their answers are the gift here.

 - Who’s your ultimate dinner guest, present, past, or pretend?